 As mentioned earlier, this bombing occurred three days after the Hiroshima bomb on August 9, 1945, by the United States.
 Nagasaki was the second site used because of its success as a port city.
 Luckily the blast from the “Fat Man” bomb, made out of plutonium, only affected the Nagasaki city area due to the mountains.

 The museum isn’t too large yet it provides the history of what led up to the use of the atomic bomb, artifacts of clothing and bottles from victims, and photos of the city before and after the bomb.
 Most of the buildings were burnt down.
 There is an interesting section that has replicas of buildings damaged in the area such as the Water Tank from Keiho Middle School and Urakami Cathedral.
 The museum also highlights the history of how the atomic bomb was developed.

 It’s well worth the time to read through the history and hear the victims’ stories about the bombing.
-After visiting Hiroshima and Nagasaki’s museum, we hope countries will never use atomic bombs again.
+After visiting Hiroshima and Nagasaki’s museums, we hope countries will never use atomic bombs again.
 The repercussions and damages to the country and people are devastating!

 There are free day lockers available if you don’t want to carry your backpack around the museum.
 You’ll receive your 100 yen ($.90) deposit once you return the locker key.

 National Peace Memorial Hall for Atomic Bomb Victims

 Connecting to the Atomic Bomb Museum is the Nagasaki National Peace Memorial Hall for Atomic Bomb Victims.
 Similar to the one in Hiroshima, it’s an opportunity to pay respects to those who passed during the atomic bomb incident.
 There are testimonials and photos of atomic bomb victims.
 You can also wear 3D glasses and view what it was like at the hypocenter after the bomb dropped.